 You also want to consider the other PTC products you own and when they need to be upgraded.
 You can review the PTC Product Calendar here.

-Before you can upgrade to the latest and greatest ThingWorx has to offer, make sure you know your path to upgrade.
+Before you can upgrade to the latest and greatest version ThingWorx has to offer, make sure you know your path to upgrade to 9+.
 Check out this article on how to find the software compatibility matrix for your specific release.

-When preparing for an upgrade, it is essential to think about your connections to other ThingWorx and PTC products.
-Please take a close look at the changes and constraints from your current version to 9+, where it applies to other ThingWorx products such as ThingWorx Analytics and ThingWorx Flow.
+When preparing for an upgrade, it is essential to consider your connections to other ThingWorx and PTC products.
+Take a close look at the changes and constraints from your current version to any version post 9.0, which applies to other ThingWorx products such as ThingWorx Analytics and ThingWorx Flow.

 Key considerations include:

 The features available in ThingWorx 9+ can help improve your ThingWorx’s security.
 There is a change in the way audit data is stored in ThingWorx.
-Your current set up for logging data will still be available and still the default in the new release.
+Your current set up for logging data will still be available and default in the new release.
 You will need to actively change the configuration and update each of your customizations that use audit data.
-Also, you will need to plan to transfer your existing audit data to the new implementation.
+Also, you must plan to transfer your existing audit data to the new implementation.

 The audit subsystem is intended to provide the information you need to answer the following questions:

-Visibility permission management at scale - You can group Things so that only specified user groups or users can see them.
+• Visibility permission management at scale - You can group Things so that only specified user groups or users can see them.
 Thing Groups allow for visibility permission delegation.
 This visibility permission delegation is enabled in the User Management Subsystem.
-Visibility permissions delegation allows users to set the org units (and corresponding users and user groups) on Thing Groups and have that visibility setting delegated to the Things and Thing Groups (as well as any level of grandchildren) that are members of the Thing Group in which the visibility permissions were set.
+Visibility permissions delegation will enable users to set the org on Thing Groups and have that visibility setting delegated to the Things and Thing Groups that are members of the Thing Group in which the visibility permissions were set.

-Thing Groups as a building block for mashups and other applications - Application developers can leverage Thing Groups to visualize hierarchies or scope custom workflows to a specified group of Thing.
+• Thing Groups as a building block for mashups and other applications.
+Application developers can leverage Thing Groups to visualize hierarchies or scope custom workflows to a specified group of Things.

 The most common ways to group Things are by regions, customers, specific locations, and model number.
 You can learn more about Thing Groups here.